theChriscen/Retro-Funding/docs/s7-devtooling.md

    - Pretrust is derived from the total number of published packages and GitHub metrics (stars, forks).
    - The importance of each metric is multiplied by algorithm-specific weights.
-   - We also apply a configurable `utility_weights` parameter to devtooling project pretrust scores, based on each project's assigned utility label (e.g., performance, debugging, documentation).
-Utility labels are assigned via the Devtooling Labels experiment, which clusters and categorizes projects as described in the [Devtooling Labels Experiment](https://github.com/opensource-observer/insights/tree/main/experiments/devtooling_labels).
    - The same procedure of log-scaling, min-max normalization, weighting, and final normalization ensures the total across devtooling projects = 1.

 3. **Developer Reputation**